trinary/vis-class/slides/advice.md

 ***

-A simple bar or line chart is usually all you actually need.
+A great deal can be accomplished with line and bar charts.